Why People Share Links

 People share links to support a cause or brand

-This is another, less subconscious example of why people share links.
+This form of online promotion is another, less subconscious example of why people share links.
 When you are passionate about a cause or a brand or a person, you want to share it with others.
 People also do this to find others with like-minded interests.
 But another reason people share links about things they’re passionate about is to introduce others to it.
 I mean if you don’t know who Greta Thunberg is, you should probably go learn more about her right now because she’s a stellar human being.

 In today’s world, people love to share links for a number of reasons.
 At least now you hopefully have a better understanding of why you felt you had to share that video of the dog with the trash can lid stuck on its head.